BENNI-GITHUB/project-03-Benni-Auto/README.md

 ### **All Services and reviews are accessible to users who don't want to make an account**

-As someone who doesn't particularly like to sign up to websites there is possibility to see the services and their contents and also the reviews page too.
+As someone who doesn't particularly like to sign up to websites there is possibility to see the services and their contents and the reviews page too.

 ### **Reviews**

-Anyone is able to see the users reviews. the reveiws are include title of review, Rating, Description and the username of the user who wrote that.
+Anyone can see the users’ reviews. the reviews are included title of review, Rating, Description, and the username of the user who wrote that.
-The last three weitten reviews appear in the home page. but for writting a review the users have to login first. the rebiews are sorted by date created and user can see the date of review.
+The last three written reviews appear in the home page. but for writing a review the users have to login first. the reviews are sorted by date created and user can see the date of review.

 ### **User account management**

-Anyone is able to make an account through the 'Register' page.
-They have to choose a username and a password.
+Anyone can make an account through the 'Register' page.
+They must choose a username and a password.
 Measures have been put in place so that the user cannot choose a username or email that is already taken.
-Also users are asked to re-write their password to confirm they wrote it right. even they can cick on eye icon to unveil the password if needed.
+Also, users are asked to re-write their password to confirm they wrote it right. even they can click on eye icon to unveil the password if needed.

 ### **User orders management**

-  + **Adding**: A registered users are able to book service order to the orders page on their own names.
-Once they have order that they have added, all order management can be accessable there.
+  + **Adding**: A registered users can book service order to the orders page on their own names.
+Once they have order that they have added, all order management can be accessible there.
 This includes editing or canceling them.
-This orders can be shown just for Admin and the owner of the service orders. in order request form, the users have to determine the requested services and the brand of their car from the options.
+These orders can be shown just for Admin and the owner of the service orders. in order request form, the users must determine the requested services and the brand of their car from the options.
-  Also the users are asked to choose the appointment date. if the users need the recovery service to pick up their car, they have to switch on the need recovery icon. as soon as the need recovery switched on, the users have to fill their address.
+  Also, the users are asked to choose the appointment date. if the users need the recovery service to pick up their car, they must switch on the need recovery icon. as soon as the need recovery switched on, the users must fill their address.

   + **Editing**: The user will have to go into the edit order page through the order page, make the necessary changes and confirm them at the bottom of the page.
 The user also has the option to cancel all changes.
 These steps assure that the user cannot do any of this by mistake.

-  + **Canceling**: when the order placed, The users have option to cancel their order by submitting the cancel description.
+  + **Canceling**: when the order placed, the users have option to cancel their order by submitting the cancel description.
 After the order requested to be canceled, at the top row of the order the word "Canceled" will be shown up.

 ### **User reviews management**

-  + **Adding**: A registered users are able to leave a comment for the services. they can rate it from 1 star to 5 stars. and describe and share their experience with others.
+  + **Adding**: A registered users can leave a comment for the services. they can rate it from 1 star to 5 stars. and describe and share their experience with others.

-  + **Deleting**: Only the user who owns that written comment is able to delete it.
-By pressing the delete button the confirmation box will be shown up and after clicking the delete button again the review will be deleted permanentely. this gives the users another chance to change the process if they click the button by mistake.
+  + **Deleting**: Only the user who owns that written comment can delete it.
+By pressing the delete button the confirmation box will be shown up and after clicking the delete button again the review will be deleted permanently. this gives the users another chance to change the process if they click the button by mistake.

 ### **Admin 'Services' management**

 Only the admin can manage the Services pages.
-This includes adding, editing and deleting.
-The site has been designed so that the admin only has to use the Services management page to create a new Service at this will automatically be updated on the services page and also an element in home page with the service title.
+This includes adding, editing, and deleting.
+The site has been designed so that the admin only must use the Services management page to create a new Service at this will automatically be updated on the services page and also an element in home page with the service title.
 Any edits or deletions to services will also apply to those elements.

 ### **Admin 'Orders' management**

-Only the admin can delete the Service Orders in orders pages. in some circumenstances if the users request the owner to change or cancel any order, the admin is able to cancel or edit them.
+Only the admin can delete the Service Orders in orders pages. in some circumstances if the users request the owner to change or cancel any order, the admin can cancel or edit them.

 ### **Admin 'Reviews' management**

-Admin does not have any option to delete or edit any reviews. this right gives the users to make their decisiion fairly.
+Admin does not have any option to delete or edit any reviews. this right gives the users to make their decision fairly.

 ## Possible Future Features
 + Calculating the average rates for each services according to the user rates.
-+ Create a new page for each services to describe more.
++ Create a new page for each service to describe more.
-+ Create a search option for the visitors to redirect to the specific otem they want to visit.
++ Create a search option for the visitors to redirect to the specific item they want to visit.
-+ Create a profile page for the users to manage their previouse activities in one page.
++ Create a profile page for the users to manage their previous activities in one page.
 + Adding an option for users to change their password or even retrieve their profile if they forget their password.